 Most programs assign an extension to the file name that identifies the file as being created in the program with a particular format.
-For example, Microsoft® Word saves files with a .doc extension.
+For example, Microsoft Word saves files with a .doc extension.
 Any file name with an extension of ".doc" is assumed to be a Microsoft Word file.
-Creating your own extension is usually unwise, since the program is
+Creating your own extension is usually unwise, since the program is unlikely to recognize a strange extension and may refuse to handle your file correctly.

-TECHNICAL NOTE: By default, the Windows® XP operating system does not show file extensions.
-For information on showing or hiding file extensions, see your Windows® XP online help.
+TECHNICAL NOTE: By default, the Windows® operating system does not show file extensions.
+For information on showing or hiding file extensions, see your Windows® operating system online Help.